-Greece’s Consumer Price Index (CPI) increased by 1 percent in April following a rise of 0.9 percent in March, Hellenic Statistical Authority (ELSTAT) said on Friday.
+Greece’s Consumer Price Index (CPI) increased by 0.9 percent year-on-year in January following a rise of 0.8 percent in December, marking two positive readings after three negative months, Hellenic Statistical Authority (ELSTAT) figures showed on Friday.